pyvista/pyvista-doc-translations/examples/01-filter/reflect.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 20-22
+GENERATED FROM PYTHON SOURCE LINES 21-23

-Reflect the mesh across a plane parallel to Z plane and centered in -100 (the geometry input is copied to the output):
+Reflect the mesh across a plane parallel to Z plane and coincident with (0, 0, -100)

 ..
-GENERATED FROM PYTHON SOURCE LINES 22-24
+GENERATED FROM PYTHON SOURCE LINES 23-25

 .. code-block:: default

-    airplane = airplane.reflect('z', copy=True, center=-100)
+    airplane_reflected = airplane.reflect((0, 0, 1), point=(0, 0, -100))